rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 ## 5.23.34 Patterns for supplying a conjectural date

 <a name="5.23.34.1">5.23.34.1</a> Give a probable date or period of publication according to one of the patterns shown in the examples below.
-Indicate the basis for the conjecture in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.36.75](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.75)).
+Always indicate the basis for the conjecture in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.36.75](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.75)).

 | Conjectural date | Pattern |
 | --- | ---| --- |